holographicSol/Rad/README.md

 ---

-Sensor nodes can easily be in one of three modes: (1) Transmit only, (2) Receive only (3) Transmit and receive.
+Sensor nodes can easily be in one of three modes at compile time: (1) Transmit only, (2) Receive only (3) Transmit and receive.

 ---